Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 Flexibility and Extensibility
 ------------------------------

 You'll find that Selenium is highly flexible.
-There are multiple ways in which one can add functionality upong Selenium's framework to customize test automation for one's specific testing needs.
+There are multiple ways in which one can add functionality upon Selenium's framework to customize test automation for one's specific testing needs.
 This is, perhaps, Selenium's strongest characteristic when compared with proprietary test automation tools and other Open Source solutions.
 Selenium-RC support for multiple programming and scripting languages allows the test writer to build any logic they need into their automated testing and an use a preferred programming or scripting language of their choice.

 Selenium-IDE allows for the addition of user-defined "user-extensions" for creating additional commands customized to the user's needs.
 Also, it is possible to re-configure how the Selenium-IDE generates its Selenium-RC code.
 This would allow the user to customize the generated code to fit in with their own test framework.
 Finally, Selenium is fully an Open Source project where code can be modified and enhancements can be submitted for contribution.

 About this Book
 ---------------

 This book targets both new users of Selenium and those who have been using Selenium and are seeking additional knowledge.
 It introduces the novice to Selenium test automation.
 We do not assume the reader has experience in testing beyond the basics.

 The experienced Selenium user will also find this book valuable.
 It compiles in one place a set of useful Selenium techniques and best practices by drawing from the knowledge of multiple experience Selenium QA professionals.